Michael Lington: Career

 Lington signed his first recording contract in 1996 with Nugroove Records and released his self-titled debut album in 1997.
 It produced the hit "Tell It Like It Is" (feat.
 Bobby Caldwell), a song that became a Top 10 Radio & Records (R&R) NAC/Smooth jazz song and a Top 20 R&R Adult Contemporary song.

 In 2000, Lington signed with Gold Circle Records and released his 2nd album, Vivid, which produced two R&R charting singles, "Twice In A Lifetime" (#2) and "Sunset (Por Do Sol)" (#4).
-The album featured Randy Crawford singing the Burt Bacharach/Hal David classic, "Message To Michael."
+The album featured Randy Crawford singing the Burt Bacharach/Hal David classic, "Message to Michael."

 In 2002, he signed with Three Keys Music and released the album Everything Must Change, which also produced two R&R charting radio singles; "Still Thinking Of You" (#5) and "Off The Hook."
 In 2004, Lington signed with Rendezvous Music and released the albums Stay With Me (2004) [feat.
 Michael Sembello] and A Song For You (2006) (the latter of which featured a full orchestra arranged and co-produced by Randy Waldman).
 Stay With Me produced three Top 5 R&R charting radio singles; "Show Me" (#2), "Two Of A Kind"(#2), and "Pacifica" (#6).
 A Song For You also featured the notable single, "It's Too Late," penned by songwriter Carole King.

 In 2008, Lington re-signed with Nugroove Records and released the album Heat, which reached the Top 5 on Billboard's Contemporary Jazz albums sales chart and was chosen as Jazztrax's 2008 Album of the Year.
 The album featured singers Aaron Neville and "American Idol" finalist Ace Young.
 It also featured Brazilian guitarist Torcuado Mariano, and the Academy Award-nominated songwriting team of Allan Rich and Jud Friedman.
 It was produced, in part, by Keith Olsen and Greg Phillinganes.
 Heat's lead single, "You and I," reached #2 on R&R's Smooth Jazz radio chart.
 Lington's duet with Neville, "That's When You Save Me", tied that year as JazzTrax Best Vocal Song of the Year.

-In 2012, Lington released Pure on Trippin ‘N’ Rhythm Records, which featured guest artists Michael Bolton, Jonathan Butler, Lee Ritenour, Jeff Golub, and former "American Idol" & "Tonight Show" bandleader Rickey Minor.
-It produced the Billboard Top 5 radio single "Road Trip," which also hit #1 on the instrumental radio charts.
+In 2012, Lington released Pure on Trippin ‘N’ Rhythm Records, which featured guest artists Michael Bolton, Jonathan Butler, Lee Ritenour, Jeff Golub, and former American Idol and Tonight Show bandleader Rickey Minor.
+It produced the Billboard Top 5 radio single "Road Trip," which also hit #1 on the instrumental radio chart.